Ahhh! The joy of baby’s first pictures or first family pictures. It can be a really great experience, or it can be very stressful.

 GET YOUR INFANT USED TO YOUR PHOTOGRAPHER EARLY ON

-Always ask your photographer in the beginning of your newborn session if they do discounted rates for the rest of your baby’s milestone portraits (3 month, 6 month, 9 month, and a year).
+Always ask your photographer in the beginning of your newborn session if they do discounted rates for the rest of your baby’s milestone portraits.
+Memories by Candace does offer Grow with Me Packages.
 Once that little guy starts walking, sometimes between the age of 1 and 4 they can become afraid of who they aren’t used to and it doesn’t make easy portraits at times.

 Don’t go overboard.
 Sometimes it is the simplest dressing of the baby that make the best portraits.
 Remember we want to focus on baby, not on their clothing.
 Bring a beanie to soften his face.
 Don’t attach the diaper too tight to avoid any diaper marks on their tummy if we plan do some portraits just in little clothing such as swaddling him in a wrap or blanket.
-Always plan ahead and have another outfit in the diaper bag for leaks or spit ups.
+Always plan ahead and have another outfit prepared for leaks or spit ups.

 Maybe you got something early on for baby and had it in your maternity portraits, like a stuffed animal.
 Bring a favorite stuffed animal, a special blanket, etc. to incorporate into your photos to personalize your session.
 You’ll look back on those little things and cherish the portraits even more.